wyjin/FSG/README.md

-I love bamboo!
+We love bamboo!

-A nice wrapper for fanotify https://lwn.net/Articles/339253/
+A nice wrapper for fanotify

+The implementations is based on the example in [this article](https://lwn.net/Articles/339253/).